 Sustainable development can be enacted in many ways.
 Enel Cuore’s the Fare School (Making Schools) project that will be presented in Naples on the 22nd of May, at the opening event of the Festival, combines the social dimension with quality school environment: colours, shapes and lights to turn on children's creativity and improve learning.
 Sustainability becomes culture at An evergreen story, the exhibition that Enel's Historical Archive hosts until the 7th of June: projects, photographs and historical films show the evolution of various forms of green energy (hydro, geothermal, photovoltaic and wind) within Italy’s electrical industry.

-The Futur-e project (discussed in Rome at the “decarbonisation and circular economy” conference organised with the Kyoto Club on the 5th of June) places the sustainability of a major industrial redevelopment plan at the service of tangible opportunities.
 On the other hand, at the Giro d’Italia green mobility is linked to the relationship with local areas and the protection of landscapes: during the Valdengo-Bergamo leg, the Zogno hydroelectric plant, in Brembana Valley, will be open to visitors.

 For the Festival, Enel will organise events throughout Italy.
 Including the photographic exhibition “Men machines and dams” at the Milan Polytechnic (23 May-7 June), visits on boat to the Nazzano sul Tevere natural reserve (27 May), the inauguration of the DMV plant in Mignano, in the province of Vicenza (27 May) and the visit to the dam at the Casteldoria hydro plant with a walk in the new Littu Municipal Park, Sassari (3 June).